c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 ''''''''''''''''''''''

 We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`__.
-In the downloaded zip file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.
+In the downloaded tar file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.

 We will run this analysis on Beluga server as follows: